estuary/flow/site/docs/reference/Connectors/capture-connectors/mariadb.md

 ## Troubleshooting Capture Errors

-The `source-mysql` connector is designed to halt immediately if something wrong or unexpected happens, instead of continuing on and potentially outputting incorrect data.
+The `source-mariadb` connector is designed to halt immediately if something wrong or unexpected happens, instead of continuing on and potentially outputting incorrect data.
 What follows is a non-exhaustive list of some potential failure modes, and what action should be taken to fix these situations:

 ### Unsupported Operations